ovh/docs/pages/cloud/storage/object_storage/s3_CORS/guide.en-gb.md

 Usual use case scenarios for CORS in OVHcloud Object Storage would be the following:

-- You host a static website in a bucket and you want to use javascript to access resources hosted in the same bucket or in another bucket.
+- You host a static website in a bucket and you want to use JavaScript to access resources hosted in the same bucket or in another bucket.
 - You have a frontend application (e.g. a mobile application) that needs to access resources hosted in a S3 bucket.

 ### How does it work?

 Under the hood, the client must first know if CORS is enabled on the server side.
 It sends a preflight request (OPTIONS request) to the OVHcloud Object Storage to check the rules for CORS:

-- which origins are accepted ;
+- Which origins are accepted
-- which HTTP verbs ;
+- Which HTTP verbs
-- which headers ;
+- Which headers
 - etc.

-Then, based on what the server responds, the CORS request is allowed or not :
+Then, based on what the server responds, the CORS request is allowed or not:

 - The request's `Origin` header must be defined in the `AllowedOrigins` element.
-- The request method (GET, PUT, etc) or the `Access-Control-Request-Methods` header (in case of a preflight OPTIONS request) must be one of the `AllowedMethods` elements.
+- The request method (GET, PUT, etc.) or the `Access-Control-Request-Methods` header (in case of a preflight OPTIONS request) must be one of the `AllowedMethods` elements.
 - All the headers listed in the request's `Access-Control-Request-Headers` header on the preflight request must be defined in the `AllowedHeaders` element.

 The rules for accepted CORS requests are configured at the bucket level.

 ## Requirements

-- A bucket on which you can configure the CORS rule.
+- A bucket on which you can configure the CORS rule
-- Credentials and permissions on the bucket/objects for the user making the requests.
+- Credentials and permissions on the bucket/objects for the user making the requests

 ## Instructions